Vortex structure and intervortex interaction in superconducting structures with intrinsic diode effect: Model

 To remove the linear SOI term we write $\Psi=\Psi_0\,\psi\,e^{iqx}$ with $q=\left(\alpha\xi^2-\sqrt{\alpha^2\xi^4-6h^2\varepsilon_1\varepsilon_3}\right)/(3h\varepsilon_3)$ and $\Psi_0=\sqrt{\alpha'/\beta}$, where $\alpha'=\alpha+2\varepsilon_{1}hq-\xi^{2}\alpha q^{2}-2\varepsilon_{3}q^{3}$.
 Finally we obtain

 Leaving only effects linear in parameters $\varepsilon_1h$ and $\varepsilon_3h$ describing the magnito-chiral anisotropy we get approximate expressions for $q=\varepsilon_{1}h/(\alpha\xi^{2})$, $\alpha'=\alpha$.
-Here we neglect the terms proportional to $hq\varepsilon_3$ omitting, thus, anisotropic correction to the effective mass tensor.
-In principle this anisotropy can be excluded by scaling transformation of coordinates.
+In most part of the paper (except the Sec.V) we neglect the terms proportional to $hq\varepsilon_3$ omitting, thus, anisotropic correction to the effective mass tensor.
+In principle, this anisotropy can be excluded by scaling transformation of coordinates.
 Thus, we obtain a basic GL equation in the following form:

 where the single cubic-gradient dimensionless parameter $\gamma=\varepsilon_{3}h/(\alpha\xi^{3})$ encapsulates the strength of the interfacial spin-orbit coupling and exchange field.
 We use natural boundary conditions arising from integration by parts in the standard method of varying the functional with respect to the order parameter: